olvaffe/olv-notes/kernel/config.md

   - if iwd,
     - select `User-space interface for hash algorithms`
     - and many others as indicated by the log
-  - select `Hardware crypto devices`
+  - select `Hardware crypto devices` if amd
     - select `Support for AMD Secure Processor`
 - select `Library routines`
   - select `DMA Contiguous Memory Allocator` if needed